Oscillatory spacelike singularities: The Bianchi type $\mathrm{VI}_{-1/9}$ vacuum models: The type dynamical system and its stratification

-It is convenient to parametrize the Kasner parameters $p_1,p_2,p_3$ by the \emph{frame-invariant Kasner parameter} $u$, which is frame-invariantly defined by the relation\footnote{For the BKL definition of $u$, the order of $p_\alpha$ is fixed according to $p_1\leq p_2 \leq p_3$; we find it convenient to use the above frame independent definition instead, and to permute the ordering of $p_\alpha$ according to the sector one considers when dealing with frame-dependent matters.}
+It is convenient to parametrize the Kasner parameters $p_1,p_2,p_3$ by the \emph{gauge- and spatial frame-invariant Kasner parameter} $u$, which is spatial frame-invariantly defined by the relation\footnote{For the BKL definition of $u$, the order of $p_\alpha$ is fixed according to $p_1\leq p_2 \leq p_3$; we find it convenient to use the above frame-independent definition instead, and to permute the ordering of $p_\alpha$ according to the sector one considers when dealing with frame-dependent matters.}

 where the function $f(x)$ is defined as

 and hence $\det(\Sigma_{\alpha\beta})$ is a monotonically increasing function in $u$.
 Due to frame invariance, the Kasner parameter $u$ naturally captures the equivalence of the six sectors of $\mathrm{K}^{\ocircle}$.
 On sector $(\alpha\beta\gamma)$, where $p_\alpha < p_\beta < p_\gamma$, we set